 2021 Summer Undergraduate Research Fund Research Assistantship Opportunities

 HUCE is offering the following opportunities for students to work with faculty this summer.
 In addition, we encourage students to contact a HUCE Faculty Associate to propose a research assistantship separate from this list.
 Our faculty associate list can be found here.
 Research assistantship opportunities will be posted as we receive them from faculty.
+This program is open to Harvard undergraduate students only.

 Project Topic: Climate Dynamics